 How do I know if I am under federal investigation?

-A federal investigation can take years before any federal criminal charges are filed and tend to be conducted in secret.
+Federal investigations can take years before any federal criminal charges are filed and tend to be conducted in secret.
 It is not uncommon for individuals to have no idea they are even under federal investigation until one of the following happens:

 - A federal prosecutor formally notifies you that you are the target of an investigation through a target letter.